-Just like in Côte d’Ivoire, Scania’s solution in Burkina Faso benefited from the support of Team Sweden.
-The deal will meet the government’s goal of establishing a modern network of public transport solutions by 2022, thus reducing the use of single carriage vehicles and the level of air pollution.
+In Côte d’Ivoire, Scania’s solution will meet the government’s goal of establishing a modern network of public transport solutions by 2022, thus reducing the use of single carriage vehicles and the level of air pollution.
 In addition, Scania and its partners will supply a bus depot and extensive training to bus drivers and technicians.
-The project partners will also work on the development and implementation of local alternative fuel solutions to eventually achieve a fleet of buses that runs 100 % on biodiesel.
+The project partners will also work on the development and implementation of local alternative fuel solutions to eventually achieve a fleet of buses that runs 100 per cent on biodiesel.

 “However, the biggest game changer is not the fuel the buses we deliver will operate on, it is to get the growing population to stop using private cars.
 If you instead make people travel by a modern bus in an organised system, you take away more than 80 cars from the streets for every bus in operation.
 Our goal is to make sustainable transport a reality for all countries in the region”.